syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Allowed State
-The states of the `BottomSheet` allow you to control the height of the bottom sheet using the `AllowedState` property.
+The `BottomSheet` allows to control the transition between the states using the `AllowedState` property.
 The default value is `All`, which allows transitions between all available states.
 This property accepts the following values:

-* **FullExpanded** - Restricts the transitions to only between FullExpanded and Collapsed states.
+* **FullExpanded** - It will allow transitions only between the FullExpanded and Collapsed states.
-* **HalfExpanded** - Restricts the transitions to only between HalfExpanded and Collapsed states.
+* **HalfExpanded** - It will allow transitions only between the HalfExpanded and Collapsed states.
 * **All** - Allows transitions between all available states (FullExpanded, HalfExpanded, Collapsed, and Hidden).

 {% tabs %}